nlplab/brat/CONTRIBUTING.md

 ## Making Changes ##

 * Create a topic branch for your fork to which you commit your work
-    * Please avoid committing changes to your master branch as it risks mixing code for unrelated fixes which makes merging the changes back to the main brat repository more difficult
+    * Please avoid commiting changes to your master branch as it risks mixing code for unrelated fixes which makes merging the changes back to the main brat repository more difficult
 * Make commits for small logical units of code and resources